Rawan19/Machine-learning-projects/Iris Flowers Classification ML Project– Learn about Supervised Machine Learning Algorithms/README.md

 Iris Dataset can be downloaded from UCI ML Repository

- The goal of this machine learning project is to classify the flowers into among the three species – virginica, setosa, or versicolor based on length and width of petals and sepals.
+ The goal of this machine learning project is to classify the flowers into one of three species – virginica, setosa, or versicolor based on length and width of petals and sepals.

- If you're a beginner, you'll find some strange names (don't freak out).
+ If you're a beginner, you'll find some strange names in the notebook(don't freak out).
 These are ML Algorithms.
 Here are some videos willl help you build some intuition:

  -Logistic Regression (LR): sigmoid function https://www.youtube.com/watch?v=-la3q9d7AKQ&t=10s